crabisoft/git-pulse/README.md

 down with it, and the API runs as a single container here.
 Behind a reverse proxy, set `TRUST_PROXY` (Express's own value: `1` for one hop) or every caller is counted as the proxy.

+**Forgotten password.** An admin issues a link from `Settings → Accounts` and hands it over by whatever channel they already have — nothing is sent from here, which is what lets the feature exist without this install having to know how to send mail.
+The link is hashed like a session, lives an hour, and works once: using it sets the password, closes every session of that account and cancels any other outstanding link for it.
+Issuing a new one cancels the previous one too, so the newest link is always the only one that works.
+The token is readable in the answer that mints it and nowhere else — an admin who loses it issues another.

+> Should non-admin accounts ever need this without an admin in reach, the token
+> model does not change: only the delivery does, and that is where SMTP, a queued
+> send and an enumeration-safe request route would come in.

 **Locked out?** No admin able to sign in is the one state the UI cannot repair, so there is a way back: